Moo Shu Pork

 You won’t believe how much this sauce tastes like traditional hoisin!
 It’s very thick and has a wonderful balance of sweet and salty flavours.
 It will last for up to 5 days in the fridge, so make extra and add it into stir frys or using it for dipping.

-Ways to modify this Whole30 Moo Shu Pork
+Ways To Modify This Moo Shu Pork Recipe

-- You can use pork chops in place of tenderloin or alternatively thinly slice chicken breasts and use it in place of the pork.
+- You can use boneless pork chops in place of tenderloin or alternatively thinly sliced chicken breast and use it in place of the pork.

 - Rather than shred the cabbage by hand, save time by using a bag of store bought coleslaw.